Volume 5, Chapter 18

 18.7 STOP PAYMENT NOTICESReferences: - Long Form, General Conditions.

-- University of California Policy AM-P-415-6, "Plant Accounting: Stop Notices, Prevailing Wage Claims, Assignments, and Tax Liens."
+- University of California Policy AM-P-415-6, "Plant Accounting: Stop Payment Notices, Prevailing Wage Claims, Assignments, and Liens."

-A stop payment notice is a legal notice submitted to the University by a construction subcontractor, supplier, manufacturer, distributor, or another party to withhold unexpended funds held by the University to satisfy claims regarding labor and materials furnished to the contractor for the work.
+A stop payment notice is a legal notice submitted to the University by a construction subcontractor, supplier, manufacturer, distributor, or another party to withhold amounts due the contractor in an amount sufficient to satisfy stop payment claims regarding labor and materials furnished to the contractor for the work.

 Stop payment notices are processed by the Facility's accounting office, and stop payment notice procedures are given in the University of California Accounting Manual.
-Stop payment notices received by the Facility must be sent in a timely fashion to the accounting office.
+Stop payment notices received by the Facility must be sent in a timely fashion to the Facility's accounting office.
 The Facility withholds funds equal to 125 percent of the stop payment notice amount.
 The bidding documents must specify the office name and address where stop payment notices and preliminary notices are to be received for the project.
 This information is to be included in the Project Directory.